-The Trustees are conscious that responsible investment, including voting and engagement, is rapidly evolving and therefore expect most managers will have areas where they could improve.
-The Trustees aim to have an ongoing dialogue with managers to clarify expectations and encourage improvements.
+The Trustees are conscious that responsible investment, including voting and engagement, is rapidly evolving and therefore expects most managers will have areas where they could improve.
+Therefore, the Trustees aim to have an ongoing dialogue with managers to clarify expectations and encourage improvements.